How To Clean A Microwave: Eight Easy Ways

 One of the main benefits of using ammonia for cleaning a microwave is that it can help remove stains and residue without needing chemical or abrasive cleaners.

-Additionally, ammonia is an inexpensive and readily available household cleaning product, which can be a cost-effective solution for keeping your microwave looking clean and fresh.
+Ammonia is also an inexpensive and readily available household cleaning product, which can be a cost-effective solution for keeping your microwave looking clean and fresh.

-However, there are also some drawbacks to using ammonia for cleaning a microwave’s interior.
-For example, ammonia can be toxic if inhaled or ingested in high concentrations, and it should always be used with caution and care.
+Despite its benefits, there are some drawbacks to consider when using ammonia for microwave cleaning.
+It can be toxic if inhaled or ingested in high concentrations, requiring careful handling.

-Additionally, ammonia is a strong-smelling substance that may not be suitable for households with young children or pets.
+Also, ammonia has a strong odor that may not be suitable for households with young children or pets.

 As parents of 3 little kids, Force of Nature is our go-to all purpose cleaner.
 It's nontoxic but is EPA approved for use against Covid-19.